Evan-Tyo/Blog/content/documents/general/pgadmin-introduction/index.md

 ---

-# Intro to pgAdmin
+# Introductory content
 Consider checking out the [pgAdmin Getting Started](https://www.pgadmin.org/docs/pgadmin4/latest/getting_started.html) page in the pgAdmin docs.
-Their docs are very information, but are also very bulky.
+Their docs are very informative, but are also very bulky.
 Because of this I'll reference them as needed.

 ### Video resources
 The below YouTube videos were beneficial resources for introducing me to pgAdmin.
 They are relatively short and only dive into the basics.
 I suggest giving them a watch as a starting point.